 Blogs

-Many companies think putting your data in the cloud is synonymous with backup, but that is simply not the case.
-According to an Aberdeen Group Report titled SaaS Data Loss: The Problem You Didn’t Know You Had, 32% of companies surveyed lost data from the cloud.
+Office 365 allows organizations to become more agile, benefiting from cloud-based access to your emails, files and office-based programs.
+Many companies think putting your data in the cloud is synonymous with backup but that is simply not the case.
+In fact, according to an Aberdeen Group Report entitled SaaS Data Loss: The Problem You Didn’t Know You Had, 32% of companies surveyed lost data from the cloud.
+Then how do you prevent data loss?
+Just like any other software, you need to be aware of exactly what is protected and what isn’t and make modifications to your data strategy.

 Scenario 1: Simple Mistake